-‘Personalised learning’ is just one example of a term discussed frequently in schools but often with different ideas and meanings.
-In my 30+ years as an educator, I have found that some parents have different definitions of personalised learning, while others may not be very familiar with the concept or the concrete benefits it brings to students at school!
+‘Personalised learning’ is just one example of a term discussed frequently in schools but often with very different ideas and meanings.
+In my 30+ years as an educator, I have found that some parents have different definitions of personalised learning, while others may not know be very familiar with the concept or the concrete benefits it brings to students at school!

 For some it means using adaptive technology that adjusts for students’ ability; for others, it means an individualised curriculum plan for each student in the classroom.
 Those aren’t necessarily incorrect, but they perhaps put too much focus on separating the student from their peers.
 They also don’t take into consideration all the ways in which students learn or are unique.

 For me, personalised learning begins with teachers getting to know each student — as a person and as a learner — and helping them discover what works best for them.
 I think understanding each individual ensures the school can better tailor experiences and maximise opportunities for students.

 Knowing individual students well allows teachers and schools to offer collaborative and social learning opportunities that are specifically chosen to enhance learning, and this type of learning is at the heart of a personalised classroom experience.